 You will be contacted by an Academic Advisor prior to your Orientation regarding setting up your advising appointment.
 Appointment dates, times, and format (phone or Teams Video Conference) will vary between each school/college/unit.

 You’ll get information in your School, College, or Unit Meeting during Orientation that will prepare you to select classes.
 Your Advisor will check your choices during your Advising Appointment.
 You will not be able to register for classes until you (1) complete all components of Orientation and (2) meet with an Academic Advisor.

 There are a huge number of additional opportunities to connect in live, interactive, and pre-recorded sessions!
 UWM is here to help you have a successful college experience–start here to learn more about your network of support and the resources available to you!

 - Check out our full slate of additional virtual programming!
-Engage in Affinity Spaces; Q&A Sessions with University Housing, Norris Health Center, and other campus units; Review our campus resources in our Meet & Greet section!
+Engage in late-night student programming, live Q&A Sessions with University Housing, Norris Health Center, and other campus units, and review our campus resources in our Meet & Greet section!